Arpino, Cavaliere d'

 In addition to executing commissions for large fresco cycles and numerous altarpieces, Cesari made a specialty of small pictures executed for private patrons, both Roman and foreign.
 These cabinet pictures were quite unlike those of his Roman contemporaries and expanded a market previously served by foreigners or artists working outside Rome.
 Cesari executed these paintings on panel, copper or slate to accentuate their delicate technique and high finish; whether religious or mythological in subject, such paintings exhibit to a high degree the elegance and rarified gracefulness characteristic of Cesari's art.

 Although he never adapted to the radical changes brought about in Roman painting by his former student Caravaggio and by the Carracci and their followers, Cesari continued to receive significant commissions until his death in 1640.
 Cesari had no followers as such, yet his art was of importance for a number of his contemporaries.
 Both Caravaggio and Andrea Sacchi studied with him at the beginning of their careers and continued to express admiration and respect for him.
 He was instrumental in Guido Reni's initial success in Rome and influenced the younger Bolognese painter's style, at least for a time.
 Adam Elsheimer (1578-1610/1620) probably studied Cesari's small cabinet pictures, and Paul Brill (1554-1626) was said to have benefitted from studying the treatment of landscape in his paintings.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Faldi, Italo.
 "Gli affreschi della cappella Contarelli e l'opera giovanile del Cavalier d'Arpino."
 Bollettino d'Arte 38 (1953): 45-55.